rahulkumar2112k/Amazon-Clone/README.md

 # Amazon Clone

-A fully responsive Amazon clone built using **HTML** and **CSS**.
+Amazon clone UI built using **HTML** and **CSS**.
 This project replicates the front-end design of Amazon's homepage and various sections, providing an experience similar to the original site.

 ## Features